-- Engage in age appropriate online safety education opportunities. - Contribute to the development of online safety policies. - Read and adhere to Acceptable Use Policies. - Understand the importance of good online safety practice out of school, and understand that this policy covers their actions outside of school if related to their membership of the school. - Respect the feelings and rights of others both on and offline. - Take responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if there is a concern online, and support others that may be experiencing online safety issues.
+- Engage in age appropriate online safety education opportunities. - Contribute to the development of online safety policies. - Read and adhere to the acceptable use policies. - Respect the feelings and rights of others both on and offline. - Take responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if there is a concern online, and support others that may be experiencing online safety issues.